YGZWQZD/Robust-SSL-Benchmark/README.md

 - FixMatch: the ratio of unsupervised loss $\lambda_u$ is set to 1.0, the threshold is set to 0.8, and the temperature of softmax is set to 0.4.
 - FixMatch: the ratio of unsupervised loss $\lambda_u$ is set to 1.0, the threshold is set to 0.95, and the temperature of softmax is set to 0.5.
 - FlexMatch: the ratio of unsupervised loss $\lambda_u$ is set to 1.0, the basic threshold is set to 0.95, the temperature of softmax is set to 0.5, and the threshold warmup mechanism is used.
-- SoftMatch: FlexMatch: the ratio of unsupervised loss $\lambda_u$ is set to 1.0, the basic threshold is set to 0.95, the temperature of softmax is set to 0.5, and the distribution alignment mechanism is used.
+- SoftMatch: the ratio of unsupervised loss $\lambda_u$ is set to 1.0, the basic threshold is set to 0.95, the temperature of softmax is set to 0.5, and the distribution alignment mechanism is used.
 ## Data Augmentation
 - ag_news and imdb/amazon: the weak and strong augmentations are synonyms replacement with 1 and 5 words respectively.
 - wine, iris, letter, covertype: the weak and strong augmentations are Gaussian noise with 0.1 and 0.2 rates respectively.